MicrosoftDocs/power-automate-docs/articles/associate-flow-to-app.md

 1. On the **Associated Apps** page, select **Add association**.

-    You'll find all the Power Apps that are using the same data sources as the flow.
+    You'll find of all the apps in Power Apps that are using the same data sources as the flow.

 1. To find Dynamics 365 apps, select the **Dynamics 365** tab.